Pressurized Mating Adapter: PMA-2

 PMA-2 is mounted on the forward port of the Harmony connecting node, and was used when Space Shuttle orbiters docked at the ISS.
 It was outfitted with Station-to-Shuttle Power Transfer System (SSPTS) hardware to allow the shuttles to stay docked longer to the space station.

 PMA-2 was moved several times as part of the space station assembly process.
 It was originally connected to the forward hatch of Unity, but when STS-98 delivered the Destiny module in February 2001, PMA-2 was moved to the berthing ring of the Z1 truss so that Destiny could be berthed to the forward hatch of Unity.
-PMA-2 was finally moved to the forward hatch of Destiny.
+PMA-2 was then moved to the forward hatch of Destiny.
 (The removal of PMA-2 from Unity was the first time the CBM had been used to disconnect two ISS components.)
 After STS-120 had delivered Harmony to the space station in October 2007, Canadarm2 repositioned PMA-2 at the forward port of Harmony on November 12, 2007.
 Two days later, the combined package of Harmony and PMA-2 was moved to its final location, the forward hatch of Destiny.
 On July 18, 2016, International Docking Adapter-2 was launched on SpaceX CRS-9.
-It was attached and permantly connected to the APAS-95 port of PMA-2 during a spacewalk on August 19, 2016.
+It was attached and permanently connected to the APAS-95 port of PMA-2 during a spacewalk on August 19, 2016.
 As of 2020, PMA-2 is expected to stay berthed at the forward port of Harmony with the IDA connected for the remaining duration of the ISS.

 When a shuttle docked with the station, its "final approach [was] at a relative velocity of one-tenth of a foot per second.
 [As it made] contact with Pressurized Mating Adapter 2 [latches] automatically attached the two spacecraft together.
 Once relative motion between the spacecraft stopped, [a Shuttle astronaut retracted] the docking ring on [the Shuttle's] mechanism, closing latches to firmly secure the shuttle to the station."